Instructions to Authors

 Book reviews and Features are generally solicited.
 Send queries regarding ideas for feature stories to the Features Editor.

-Submit all manuscripts that are subject to peer review through ScholarOne.
+Submit all manuscripts through ScholarOne.
 Once you have prepared your manuscript according to the instructions below, please visit the online submission web site.
 Instructions on submitting your manuscript online can be viewed here.
 Authors must obtain written permission to use in their articles any personal communication and any material—text, data, art, tables, or figures—copyrighted by another author or publisher; be sure that credit to the source is complete.
 Send these letters of permission electronically when you submit your manuscript; mail them to the peer-review coordinator, BioScience, 1900 Campus Commons Drive, Suite 200, Reston, VA 20191; or send them by fax (202-628-1509).
 Provide with your submission letter the names of any colleagues who have already reviewed your article, and be prepared during the submission process to provide the names, addresses (postal and e-mail), and telephone numbers of four potential referees from outside your institution.
-Viewpoints, Editorials, letters to the editor, and book reviews should be submitted by e-mail.
-Submissions from authors whose research involved the use of “human subjects” (as defined in federal law) must include evidence of approval from an institutional
+Submissions from authors whose research involved the use of “human subjects” (as defined in federal law) must include evidence of approval from an institutional review board.

 Use double-spacing and 12-point font throughout all text, tables, references, and figure captions.
 Number all pages.
 Avoid the use of appendixes and footnotes in the text.
 Put tables and figure captions at the end of the document.
 The title page should contain authors’ names, titles, affiliations, and postal and e-mail addresses.